-Prenatal screening tests Atlanta can be done by both CVS and Amniocentesis techniques.
+Prenatal screening tests in Atlanta can be done by both CVS and Amniocentesis techniques.
 The main difference between these tests is their timings.
-The doctor suggests CVS test in the first trimester period of the pregnancy whereas the Amniocentesis test occurs in the second trimester.
+The doctor suggests a CVS test in the first trimester period of the pregnancy whereas the Amniocentesis test occurs in the second trimester.
 Both tests have different advantages and disadvantages.
-Below you will read detailed information of both techniques and you can choose according to your convenience and safety.
+Below you will read detailed information on both techniques and you can choose according to your convenience and safety.

 CVS Technique

 CVS is an invasive prenatal screening test and is performed between the 10th and 12th weeks of the pregnancy period.
-This process involves taking a small tissue from the placenta and very helpful in knowing the chromosomal abnormalities such as Down syndrome and genetic disorders i.e. cystic fibrosis.
+This process involves taking a small tissue from the placenta and is very helpful in knowing the chromosomal abnormalities such as Down syndrome and genetic disorders i.e. cystic fibrosis.
 This CVS test is of 2 types; transabdominal and transcervical.

 Cramps and spotting are the main two side effects of CVS tests.
 There is also a very small risk of miscarriage.
 It is an optional test.
 You don’t need to do it if you don’t want to.